bnvajay/Myapp/README.md

-This is my app which has all empty folder which i created to learn the git hub
+This is my app which has all empty folders created to learn the git hub